 Most of us have been there.
 Acquiring reviews is the bane of the fledgling indie author’s existence.
 I struggled with it for years; hell, I only cracked the code in 2016, after heading down the review rabbit hole hard.

-Note: this guide was last updated in September 2018.
+Note: this guide was last updated in August 2020.

 Why You SHOULD Bother